Underpriced rent of a dwelling: increase on renewal of lease

 Example :

-If the works amount to €4 000 TTC for monthly rent of €300 either €3,600 annual), the monthly rent may be increased by €4 000 X 15%, or €600 / 12 = €50.
+If the work amounts to €4,000 TTC for a monthly rent of €300 (either €3,600 annual), the monthly rent may be increased by €4,000 X 15 %, or €600 / 12 = €50.

-The rent will be revalued by 1/6 per year, an increase of 1re year €8.33 per month (600 X 1/ 6) / 12),e year €16.67 per month (600 X 2 / 6) / 12), and subsequent years, respectively €25 per month €33.33 per month €41.67 per month €50 per month.
+Rent will be reassessed at 1/6 per year, an increase on 1re year of €8.33 per month ((600 X 1/ 6) / 12), the 2e year of €16.67 by month ((600 X 2 / 6) / 12), then subsequent years, of €25 per month, €33.33 per month, €41.67 per month, €50 per month.

 Proposal to tenant

-- Recommended letter with request for receipt
+- Registered letter with request for acknowledgement of receipt

-- Discount against receipt or outflow
+- Hand delivery against receipt or signing

 Warning

-- Amount of proposed new rent and list of references used to determine it
+- Amount of new rent proposed and list of references used to determine it

 Warning